 Today, I teach predominantly Hatha Yoga, using a therapeutic approach that meets you at your level of ability.
 Each time I unroll my yoga mat and guide my students through their yoga practice, I bring together the wisdom I acquired from my wonderful teachers and the knowledge I continue to gain from my ongoing study of human anatomy.

 Every week is a little different at Simple As Pi Yoga, as I write my own sequences to support the various ages and abilities of my students.
 But although the poses may differ from week to week, I maintain a focus on strength, stability, relaxation and the breath.
 I gently guide my students through each pose, offering cues and variations to enable them to connect with their bodies and to move in a way that is aligned with their needs on that day.
 It gives me great joy to watch my students progress at their own pace, gaining confidence in their bodies and their yoga practice.

 I invite you to join us and discover what a Simple As Pi Yoga practice can look and feel like for you

 I have personally experienced and witnessed the many transformative effects of yoga on health and wellbeing, and I am endlessly fascinated by the interaction of body and mind.
 My passion for this work has led me to pursue further studies in the internationally recognised yoga therapy teacher training with the Wisdom Institute.

-I am also very passionate about furthering the development of Western Australian yoga teachers, and so I volunteer my time for Yoga Australia, a national organisation that ensures that the integrity and tradition of yoga are upheld across the country.
-In my role as State Coordinator, I help facilitate professional development training for all Western Australian yoga teachers.
+I am also very passionate about furthering the development of Western Australian yoga teachers, and so I have extensively volunteered my time for Yoga Australia, a national organisation that ensures that the integrity and tradition of yoga are upheld across the country.
+My role was State Coordinator. for over 2 years, I helped facilitate professional development training for all Western Australian yoga teachers.